On disjoint matchings in cubic graphs: maximum 2- and 3-edge-colorable subgraphs: The main results

-It is not always possible to extend a $1$-factor into a maximum $2$-edge-colorable subgraph of a cubic graph.
+It is not always possible to extend a $1$-factor (and maximum matchings as well \cite{AlbHaas2}) to a maximum $2$-edge-colorable subgraph of a cubic graph.
 Nevertheless, the following is true:

-\begin{theorem} Any $1-$factor of a cubic graph $G$ can be extended to a maximum $3-$edge-colorable subgraph of $G$. \end{theorem} \begin{proof}For a $1-$factor $F$ of $G$, choose a maximum $3-$edge-colorable subgraph $H$ of $G$ with
+\begin{theorem} Any $1-$factor of a cubic graph $G$ can be extended to a maximum $3-$edge-colorable subgraph of $G$. \end{theorem} \begin{proof}For a $1-$factor $F$ of $G$, choose a maximum $3-$edge-colorable subgraph $H$ of $G$ with $|E(F)\cap E(H)|$ is maximum.

 Let us show that $E(F)\subseteq E(H)$.
-On the opposite assumption, consider an edge $e=(u,v)\in E(F)\backslash E(H)$ and let us assume that $H$ is properly colored with colors $\{1,2,3\}$.
-Due to theorem \ref{ComplementMatching}, the edges adjacent to $e$ are belong to $H$.
+On the opposite assumption, consider an edge $e=(u,v)\in E(F)\backslash E(H)$ and assume that $H$ is properly colored with colors $\{1,2,3\}$.
+Due to theorem \ref{ComplementMatching}, the edges adjacent to $e$ belong to $H$.
 Let $C(u)$ and $C(v)$ denote the colors of edges that are incident to $u$ and $v$, respectively.
 Note that the maximality of $H$ implies that

 Choose $\alpha \in C(u)\backslash C(v)$.
 Consider the subgraph $H'=(H\backslash \{e'\})\cup \{e\}$, where $e'$ is the edge that is incident to $u$ and is colored by $\alpha$.
 Note that $H'$ is a maximum $3-$edge-colorable subgraph of $G$ with contradicting the choice of $H$.
 The proof of the theorem \ref{1factorExtension} is completed. \end{proof}